agmalpartida/brand/content/posts/Postgresql/postgresql/logging/index.md

 - For backup period of one month, use %d: log_filename = 'postgresql-%d.log', and set log_rotation_age = 1440.
 The log file will be overwritten after a month. %d is the day of the month.

+# log_min_messages
+Controls the level of detail for messages recorded in the server logs.

-# The log_min_messages parameter controls the level of detail for messages recorded in the server logs.
+The log_min_messages parameter controls the level of detail for messages recorded in the server logs.
 Log Levels for log_min_messages:

 - PANIC